Muxi-X/muxi_share_fe/README.md

 1.

          git clone https://github.com/Muxi-X/muxi_share_fe.git

 2.

         npm install

-3. **You have to make sure you have install ninja before doing this step.** if you haven't ,you can see this [article](https://github.com/Muxi-Studio/ninja).
+3. **You have to make sure you have installed ninja before doing this step.** if you haven't ,you can see this [article](https://github.com/Muxi-Studio/ninja).

    npm link ninja_cli2

 4)

         ninja2 start